taro-nakajima/NMschool_2021_handson_HRC_day3/README.md

     * The result of the fitting analysis will appear as below.
 Copy the refined value of "q" and its error and paste them to a text file with the mean energy of the const-E cut.
 <img width="800" src="https://user-images.githubusercontent.com/50174733/144569380-93766229-9e31-4d3f-99b7-4028ebeddc94.png">

 * Finally, plot the mean energy as a function of q.
-The dispersion relation should be fitted by the equation
+The dispersion relation should be fitted by the equation 4S|J|sin(pi*q), which

 ## Sec.
 3: A short lecture on magnetic excitations in CsVCl<sub>3</sub> by Prof. Itoh